gibbz00/sms-groups-gui/CONTRIBUTING.md

 #### Creating DB structs

-The primary key field for structs in databases should generally be named `id` in order to play nicely with how most databases infer them.
+The primary key field for structs in databases should generally be serialized to `_id` in order to play nicely with MongoDB.

 ### Using pre-commit hooks